-Nancy's Place can shelter up to 38 women, a decrease of 4 beds starting in FY2016.
-The shelter expands capacity between mid-October and mid-April by 6 beds to assist with Winter Overflow.
+Nancy's Place can shelter up to 38 women.
 Faith Mission on 8th Avenue has a nightly maximum capacity of 95 beds.
-Faith Mission on Grant has capacity for 89 men.
-The men's shelter capacity was decreased by 21 beds starting in FY2016.
-The shelters expand capacity from mid-October to mid-April to serve an additional 21 men per night in peak overflow time.
+Faith Mission on Grant also has capacity for 95 men, an increase of 6 beds starting in FY2020.
+The shelters expand capacity from mid-October to mid-April to serve an additional 15 men and 6 women per night in peak overflow time.

 Starting with FY2008, the above shelters were evaluated as a whole and goals established for all three shelters combined.
 In FY2017, Nancy's Place and Faith Mission on 6th Street moved to a new shelter facility on Grant Street.
-The capacity for the two shelters remained the same.